Crossbones (character): Powers and abilities

 An expert combatant trained in warfare, Crossbones is an accomplished military tactician, and is thus able to formulate strategies on the battlefield.
 He also has extensive training in martial arts, street-fighting, marksmanship, and various forms of hand-to-hand combat.
 He once served as a student at the Taskmaster's school for criminals before becoming an instructor there himself.
 Physically, Crossbones is tall and well built, but moves with an athletic grace uncommon for a man of his bulk.
 In addition, he is proficient in the use of various weapons, such as guns, bows, and throwing knives.
 One of Crossbones' primary weapons are spring-loaded stiletto blades housed in his gauntlets.
 He also has experience with torture and brainwashing, having effectively "reprogrammed" Sin, and nearly so with Diamondback.

 As a member of the Thunderbolts, Crossbones was exposed to corrupted Terrigen Mists during a mission, and shortly after manifested the ability to generate a circle of energy in front of his face which could fire energy beams capable of piercing and burning his targets.
 The ability developed to the point where flames engulfed the entirety of his head while still allowing him to fire focused energy beams, though these flames could seemingly be doused in water.
 While his power is active, Crossbones does not appear to be entirely impervious to the flames he generates.
 After the flames died following his first usage, his mask appeared to have been burnt away and his face was heavily scarred.

 Other versions

 Heroes Reborn

-Crossbones appears in the Heroes Reborn universe as a partner/enforcer for the Red Skull and Master Man's World Party.
-This version also gets mutated by gamma radiation to combat Falcon and Captain America.
-He is killed by Rebel O'Reilly.
+An alternate universe variant of Crossbones from a pocket dimension created by Franklin Richards appears in Heroes Reborn as an enforcer for the Red Skull and Master Man's World Party.

 House of M

-In the alternate reality depicted in the 2005 "House of M" storyline, Crossbones appeared as a member of Hood's extensive Masters of Evil.
-Before the Red Guard attacked Santo Rico, Crossbones left the team alongside, Cobra, Mister Hyde, and Thunderball.
+An alternate universe variant of Crossbones from Earth-58163 appears in House of M as a member of the Hood's Masters of Evil.

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Brock Rumlow has been long dead.
+He was somehow reanimated as a cyborg zombie with EMP immunity where he served the 2099 version of the Cabal.

 Old Man Logan

-In the pages of Old Man Logan that took place on Earth-21923, Crossbones is among the villains who work to take out the superheroes all at once.
-During the fight in Connecticut, Crossbones kills Wonder Man before being stepped on by Giant-Man.
+An alternate universe variant of Crossbones from Earth-21923 appears in Old Man Logan.

 Ultimate Marvel

-A teenaged Crossbones appears in the Ultimate Marvel universe as a street punk and a member of the Serpent Skulls gang.
+An alternate universe variant of Crossbones from Earth-1610 appears in the Ultimate Marvel universe.
+This version is a teenager and member of the Serpent Skulls gang.